mchappychen/transcriber/README.md

 1. Use brave cause it's faster (less cpu) than chrome.
-Can disable the annoying download shelf at the bottom
+Can disable the annoying download shelf at the bottom in brave://flags

 2. Get spellbee extension for auto-correct on otranscribe.
 You can import my typos to it from the .csv file